Vodafone GigaCube 5G review

 Still, Vodafone’s 5G should be more than fast enough for most users, so the biggest deciding factor (assuming you have 5G coverage at home from multiple networks) is the allowances and prices, and on that front, while Vodafone has a pleasing number of plan options to choose from, it just can’t compete with Three for price.

-As such, we can’t rate Vodafone’s take on the device quite as high, but it’s still an excellent purchase, and if you have Vodafone 5G coverage at home you won’t likely regret buying it.
+As such, we can’t rate Vodafone’s broadband solution quite as high as Three’s, but it’s still an excellent purchase, and if you have Vodafone 5G coverage at home you won’t likely regret buying it.

 Vodafone GigaCube 5G Deals